The Cost of Living Support Fund is a University scheme that provides financial support to students who are unexpectedly suffering financial hardship.

 We would expect students to commence their studies with adequate funding in place to cover both their tuition fees and expected living costs - these are published on our website: Cost of Living.

 Our assessment time can vary depending on the complexity and number of applications received.
-It is currently taking up to two working weeks for us to complete assessment of applications after receipt of all supporting documentation.
+It is currently taking up to four working weeks for us to complete assessment of applications after receipt of all supporting documentation.
+Please be mindful that no applications will be reviewed until the University reopens on January 5th, and it may take up to four weeks from this point for an application to be assessed.

 Even if you believe that your situation isn't as serious as some of your peers, if you're struggling with financial hardship we can support you.
 There is no shame in asking for help.

-If you have questions or problems with the application process, please contact us via email at: funding@manchester.ac.uk.
+If you have questions or problems with the application process, please contact us via our online enquiry form.